-In English, most of adjectives are placed before the noun (with very few exceptions), but in French is not this simple; and can cause confusion for English speaking learners.
-Let’s take a look at this problem:
+In English, most adjectives are placed before the noun (with a very few exceptions), but in French it is not this simple and it can cause confusion for English speaking learners.
+Let's take a look at this problem:

 Les chaussures noires the black shoes

 Exception 1: Some adjectives are placed before the noun it modifies:

 Exception 2: Some adjectives can be placed both before and after the noun, and have different meanings when placed in different positions:

 - Une statue ancienne an antique statue